-- Barbary Lion, Cape Lion, and Eurasian Cave Lion are all extinct lions.
+- The Barbary Lion, Cape Lion, Eurasian Cave Lion, and American Cave Lion are all extinct lions.

 The majestic lion is a true symbol of power and strength.
 With its glorious mane, predatory prowl, and fearsome roar, it seems only fitting to discover that there is only one species of the lion: the Panthera leo.